OAuth-Apis/apis/README.md

     POST    /admin/resourceServer/123/client/{clientId}
     DELETE  /admin/resourceServer/123//client/{clientId}

+TODO add access token urls
+TODO explain where the key-secret can be configured

 While we were working on the JavaScript Admin client included in the Authorization Server war we disabled locally the login and consent to speed up the local feedback cycle when developing in 'jetty-modus':

 <pre>